spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202001.0/product-cart-feature-integration.md

   - /v4/docs/en/product-cart-feature-integration
 ---

-{% info_block errorBox "The following feature integration guide expects the basic feature to be in place.
-The current feature integration guide only adds the **Product Image functionality**.)
+{% info_block errorBox “Attention!” %}
+The following feature integration guide expects the basic feature to be in place.
+The current feature integration guide only adds the **Product Image functionality**.

+{% endinfo_block %}

 ## Install Feature Core

 ### Prerequisites

 To start feature integration, overview and install the necessary features:

 | Name | Version |